medic/medic-docs/configuration/best-practices.md

 ### Anatomy of a Task

-The **Task** tab shows a list of upcoming visits, follow-ups, or other tasks that need to be done.
-When a Task is finished, it will automatically clear from the **Tasks** list and move to **Reports**.
+The **Task** tab shows a list of upcoming visits, follow-ups, or other tasks that need to be completed.
+When a task is finished, it will automatically clear from the **Tasks** list and move to **Reports**.

 Each Task has an icon on the left side which indicates which type of Task it is.
-The first bold line of text is the **name** of the person or family that the Task is about.
+The first line of text is the **name** of the person that the Task is about.
 The second line of text is the **title** of the Task.

-The **due date** for the Task is located in the upper right hand corner.
+If a task is due in 4 days or less, the **days left** for the Task to be completed appears in the upper right hand corner.
 If a Task is due today or overdue, the due date will be red.
-Tasks are listed in order of due date, grouped by household.
+Tasks are listed in order of due date.

 [INSERT IMAGE]